 Many of our collections have materials in languages other than English, or may use specialized jargon or be handwritten.
 We do not provide transliteration, translation or transcription services.

 Requests to use special collections materials may be made by phone, email or appointment.
 If you would like to make a request online, please click here to access our Patron Request Form and fill out the required information.
+Please allow 48 hours notice to retrieve requested items and an email confirming your appointment time.
 During your visit, Special Collections staff may require you to provide additional information which allows us to collect basic statistical information about patron affiliations (student, faculty, public researcher, etc.) and keep track of how often certain items are requested.
 If we find that use is high, we may provide an access copy instead of the original to protect the item from overuse.

 Special Collections is open Monday through Friday, 8:00 a.m. to 5:00 p.m.

 For copyright information, please click here.